tionna-jackson/Tionna-Jackson/README.md

 Hi, I'm Tionna Jackson- a data analyst with a background in psychology and crisis intervention.
 After several years supporting individuals and managing high-stakes decision making, I discovered a passion for using data to identify trends, uncover insights and drive data-informed decisions.
 I specialize in:
-  Data Analysis & Visualization (Excel, Tableau)
-  Data Management (SQL, data cleaning)
+  Data Analysis & Visualization (Excel, Tableau, Power BI) Data Management (SQL, data cleaning)
   Process & People Insights